 At Envirobank, we exist to provide people with access to the container deposit scheme operating in their state.
-In New South Wales and the Northern Territory, we operate collection points where people can return their eligible containers for the 10-cent refund payable.
+In New South Wales, Queensland, the Northern Territory and Victoria, we operate collection points where people can return their eligible containers for the 10-cent refund payable.
 We’re also a Scheme operator in the Territory, which means we help manage the Cash for Containers program.
-And on 1 November 2018, when Containers for Change launches in Queensland, we will operate collection points from the Gold Coast up to Townsville.

 What Envirobank does not do is recycle the containers we collect.
 We simply collect eligible containers, pay out the refund, and forward the containers on to our recycling partners who ensure they are repurposed.